-Frequently prescribed drug used in concerning ways with harmful side effectsFebruary 6th, 2013 in Medications /
+Frequently prescribed drug used in concerning ways with harmful side effectsFebruary 6, 2013 in Medicine & Health / Medications

 A popular class of drugs commonly used to treat sleep and mood symptoms continues to be frequently prescribed despite being known to have potentially life-threatening side effects.

 Previous studies have linked benzodiazepines – a medication class that may be used in chronic obstructive pulmonary disease (COPD) to treat symptoms of insomnia, depression, anxiety and shortness of breath – with adverse outcomes, but until now there has been little information on how frequently it's prescribed or who is using it.